epfl-lara/stainless/README.md

 ## SBT Stainless plugin

 Alternatively, one may integrate Stainless with SBT.
-The supported Scala versions are `3.3.3` and `2.13.12` To do so, download [sbt-stainless](https://github.com/epfl-lara/stainless/releases), and move it to the directory of the project.
+The supported Scala versions are `3.3.3`.
+To do so, download [sbt-stainless](https://github.com/epfl-lara/stainless/releases), and move it to the directory of the project.
 Assuming the project's structure is:
 ```